Eugene-Murray/ESPN-Breeze/README.md

 ESPN + Breeze
 ===============
-[Patrick Walter](https://github.com/PWKad/)built a "Not My Server" style application that shows Breeze using data from a 3rd party service.
+[Patrick Walter](https://github.com/PWKad/) built a "Not My Server" style application that shows Breeze using data from a 3rd party service.

 ##Prerequisites
 1. Bootsrap.js